Stepan Senchuk

-Stepan Romanovych Senchuk (Степан Романович Сенчук; 23 March 1955 – 29 November 2005) was a Ukrainian politician from Our Ukraine who was Governor of Lviv Oblast from 1999 to 2001.
+Stepan Romanovych Senchuk (Степан Романович Сенчук; 23 March 1955 – 29 November 2005) was a Ukrainian politician from Our Ukraine political party who was Governor of Lviv Oblast from 1999 to 2001.
 He was also chairman of the Lviv Oblast Council from 1998 to 2001.
-Senchuk was assassinated in 2005, allegedly for his business activities.
+He was assassinated in 2005, allegedly for his business activities.

 Background

 He was born in the city of Prokopyevsk in Kemerovo Oblast, Russia.
 Senchuk studied at the Lviv Agricultural Institute (now the Lviv National Environmental University) from 1972 to 1977, specialising in engineering and mechanics.
 From 1977 to 1993, Senchuk was on engineering and supervising posts at different agricultural enterprises.
-Since 1993, he was general director of Lvivagroremmashpostach, a Lviv Oblast state-owned enterprise.
+From 1993 onwards, he was general director of Lvivagroremmashpostach, a Lviv Oblast state-owned enterprise.

-He was the deputy of the Lviv Oblast Council from 1994 to 1998, where he headed the Agrarian Party.
+He was a deputy of the Lviv Oblast Council from 1994 to 1998, where he headed the Agrarian Party.
 From March 1997 to April 1998, Senchuk was the vice president of the Lviv-region state administration for agriculture and foodstuffs.
 On 14 April 1998, he was selected to be the chairman of the Lviv Oblast Council.

 On 15 January 1999, Senchuk was appointed Governor of Lviv Oblast; for some time he combined two posts.
 On 19 March 2001 he was dismissed from the post of chairman of the state administration.
 On 5 July 2001 he also retired from the post of regional council chairman.

 Since 2005, Senchuk was a member of the Our Ukraine party and a delegate of its constituent congress.
 Most recently he held a post at a chapter of the supervisory council of the Lviv corporation Ecolan (a food manufacturer).